Share. Connect. Grow. Thrive.

-Rusk County's must-ride snowmobile trails
+Rusk County snowmobile trails you should ride

 Route 1: The Blue Hills via Bruce and Weyerhaeuser

 This beautiful longer route will take you through the Blue Hills.
 From Ladysmith, take Trail 12/27 to Trail 12.
 Pass through Bruce until you hit Trail 31.
 Follow 31 and stop by the Bruce Trailblazers warming house, located off Dejung Road.
 From the warming house, continue to Trail 133 and take that south through the Blue Hills, staying toward Weyerhaeuser.
-You'll pass another good warm-up spot--the Weyerhaeuser warming shelter.
+You'll pass another good warm-up spot: the Weyerhaeuser warming shelter.
 Continue east to Trail 12A, take that trail to Bruce and Trail 12 back to Ladysmith.

 Route 2: An easy-to-ride loop south of Ladysmith